NotAleksei/bank-landing/README.md

 ## You can:

-* Change slides at carousel
+* Change slides in carousel
 * Change tabs in services block
 * Calculate loan